backend-development/backend-development-textbook/source/asset_pipeline.md

 *   Avoid Redirects
 *   Remove Duplicate Scripts

+Even with changing browsers and protocols some of these are still very valid today.
-As a web developer you should always keep an eye on the changing landscape of web performance!
+But as a web developer you should always keep an eye on the changing landscape of web performance!
 These rules and their priority will change!

 How Rails helps with Performance
 ----------------

 To comply with rule 1 "make fewer HTTP requests" there now exist a lot of tools.
-The Rails asset pipeline lets you use all theses tools automatically:
+The Rails asset pipeline was introduced in Rails 3.1 in the year 2011.

+I lets you use all theses tools automatically:

-* compile to JavaScript  (e.g. coffeescript, typescript)
+* compile to JavaScript  (e.g. coffeescript, typescript, babel)
 * compile to CSS (e.g. LESS, SASS)
+* Minify and combine several JavaScript files into one
-* Minify and combine JavaScript and CSS
+* Minify and combine several CSS files into one
-* Optimize Images
+* Optimize images
+* Create several versions of pixel images
 * Create CSS Sprites
 * Set Expires Header for static assets